 R is a programming language that is becoming increasingly popular in the world of data science.
 In fact, according to TIOBE Index 2021, R currently occupies de 13th place as the most popular programming languages in the world.

 This software was first introduced in 1993, designed by Ross Ihaka and Robert Gentleman.
-Since then, it has come a long way and conquered an admirable reputation for its ability to handle data science, visualization projects, and statistics.
+Since then, it has come a long way and conquered an admirable reputation for its ability to handle data science, visualisation projects, and statistics.

-Unlike Python (as we will explain later), the R language was developed exclusively to analyze data and to develop applications and software solutions that are able to execute statistical analyses and data mining.
+Unlike Python (as we will explain later), the R language was developed exclusively to analyse data and to develop applications and software solutions that are able to execute statistical analyses and data mining.
 It is a complete ecosystem for data analysis, with an incredible variety of packages and libraries available.

 Python is one of the world's most popular programming languages.
 It was initially introduced in 1991, designed by Guido von Rossum.
 According to "Developer Economics: State of the Developer Nation 20th edition" (2021, SlashData), Python has strongly been conquering Data Scientists' attention as the prime language in the field.

 "The rise of data science and machine learning (ML) is a clear factor in Python's popularity.
 Close to 70% of ML developers and data scientists report using Python."
-(SlashData)

 However, Python's popularity does not come exclusively from data science.
 Additionally, this multi-paradigm language also provides a vast and impressive number of libraries and tools to handle software development, artificial intelligence (AI), and machine learning (ML).
 In sum, as a general-purpose language, it is pretty much possible to use Python to do everything!